 - Isabel Gamson, who landed in America, in 1905

-- Nenche Gamson, aged 16, who emigrated to the United States from Radzilowska, Russia, in 1906
+- Nenche Gamson, aged 16, who immigrated to the United States from Radzilowska, Russia, in 1906

-- Emil Gamson, aged 42, who emigrated to the United States, in 1912
+- Emil Gamson, aged 42, who immigrated to the United States, in 1912

 Gamson Settlers in Australia in the 19th Century